Mumbai Trans Harbour Link: Fourth attempt

-In January 2013, the Government of India had sanctioned ₹1920 crore, which was 20% of the project cost at the time, in viability gap for the MTHL.
+In January 2013, the Government of India had sanctioned ₹1920 crore, which was 20% of the project cost at the time, for the viability gap for the MTHL.
 Under the public private partnership (PPP) basis that the project was proposed to be implemented in, the state government would also contribute the same amount as the centre, while the remaining 60% would have been borne by the developer who won the bid.
 The concession period would have been 35 years, which included the timeframe of 5 years for the construction.
 However, the consortia shortlisted for the project were concerned that 15–20% of the projected traffic for the MTHL, was due to the proposed and now under-construction Navi Mumbai International Airport, which was heavily delayed.
-The MMRDA added provision for a shortfall loan to be made available from the central government if traffic is 20% under the estimate.
+The MMRDA added a provision for a shortfall loan to be made available from the central government if traffic is 20% under the estimate.

 Switch from PPP to EPC model

 The MMRDA decided to scrap the PPP model for the project in August 2013, and instead execute it on an engineering, procurement, and construction (EPC) basis.
 Subsequently, the Japan International Cooperation Agency (JICA) expressed interest in providing funds for the project.
 In January 2014, Ashwini Bhide, the then MMRDA additional metropolitan commissioner, told The Indian Express that the state government had sent a formal proposal to the DEA for its approval to get funds from JICA.
 In June 2014, Business Line reported that Jawaharlal Nehru Port Trust authorities had agreed to pick up a stake in the project.